TTDLLC/uaw1284-mbr-srv/README.md

 --------

 - Express 5 + Helmet with strict CSP, rate limiting, and CSRF protection
-- Session management backed by Redis in production (in-memory for local dev)
+- Session management backed by MongoDB in all environments
 - Structured logging with Pino and per-request correlation IDs
 - `/api/health` endpoint that reports environment, build version, and backing service status
 - Shared EJS layout with Local 1284 branding for member/admin views